intel/mlir-extensions/docs/rfcs/XeGPU.md

    #layout_b = #xegpu.layout<sg_layout = [8, 1, 4], sg_data = [1, 32, 32], inst_data=[1, 1, 16], lane_layout=[1, 1, 16], lane_data = [1, 1, 1], order=[2, 1, 0]>
 ```

 For `shape_cast`, it first determines the dimensions being reduced or expanded.
-The input's `layout` needs to expand or reduce the value accordingly for related dimension in `sg_layout` and `sg_data`. `order` should be consistent between input and output.
+When vector.shape_cast changes the rank, the layout of the other side must be adjusted so that sg_layout / sg_data stay consistent with the new shape and keep the same order.
+1. Shrinking / merging dimensions (rank goes down).
+When several original dims are collapsed into one, the derived layout must collapse their layout info too.
+The resulting **sg_layout and sg_data use the combined / aggregated values of those original dims.
+2. Expanding dimensions (rank goes up).
+For every new dimension introduced by the shape cast, we create a corresponding entry in the layout.
+Its sg_layout is set to 1 (meaning: no subgroup partitioning along this new dim).
+Its sg_data is set to the vector extent of that new dim (so data coverage fully matches).

 ```mlir
    #layout_a = #xegpu.layout<sg_layout = [8, 1, 4], sg_data = [1, 32, 32], inst_data=[1, 1, 16], lane_layout=[1, 1, 16], lane_data = [1, 1, 1], order=[2, 1, 0] >
    %vector_a = vector.shape_cast %vector_b {#layout_a} : vector<256x128xf32> to vector<8x32x128xf32>